yonbergman/enumify/Readme.md

 # Enumify

-This gem adds an enum command to all ActiveRecord models which enables you to work with string attributes as if they were enums
+enumify adds an enum command to all ActiveRecord models which enables you to work with string attributes as if they were enums

 ## Installing